m-ciesielski-lab/portfolio/Postman Collection/Tests Trello board backgrounds.md

 Nice!
 Now we have information, we can use.

-1. Use `POST` request method from HTTP to create a resource
+1. Use `POST` request method from HTTP to add new data
 2. Our endpoint should include `/1/boards/` to send a request
 3. Need to pay attention to required query parameters:
     * key